2002/01/27 6:58 CET BOOKS and BOOK CHAPTERS

 Do it by hand

-As mentioned above, in 1993, computing power was still in its infancy, and least cost path algorithms wer still worked out by hand.
+As mentioned above, in 1993, computing power was still in its infancy, and least cost path algorithms were still worked out by hand.

-The book comes a a large number of examples, fully illustrated and step by step iterative calculations.
-This is the way to learn algorithms.
+That is why the book comes with a large number of examples, fully illustrated and step by step iterative calculations.
+This is the way to learn algorithms…and how to program them.

 Reference